Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight<br>
  from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

-## The following steps can be taken to access my page from GitHub repository.
+## The following steps can be taken to access my page from the GitHub repository.

 On Github navigate to my-first-milestone-project<br>
 From the menu at the top click on settings<br>
 Scroll down to the GitHub pages section<br>
-Under Source section click on dropdown menu and select Master Branch as your GitHub pages publishing source.<br>
+Under Source section click on the dropdown menu and select Master Branch as your GitHub Pages publishing source.<br>
 Select save.

 ## To Clone the Repository